United States license plate designs and serial formats: Skipping characters

 For various reasons related to visibility and readability, some states and territories exclude certain letters from use in their license plate serial formats.
-The most commonly skipped characters are I, O, and Q. Some states, such as Colorado, Georgia, and South Carolina have gradually adopted one or more of these letters over a course of years after previously skipping them in order to accommodate the demands of population growth and depletion of available serial combinations.
-The most common argument behind skipping I, O, and Q is that they can be too easily confused with 0, 1, and other characters, particularly when there isn't adequate spacing or divider between numbers and letters.
+The most commonly skipped letters are I, O, and Q. The primary reason for this is to avoid confusion with the numbers 0 (in the cases of O and Q) and 1 (in the case of I), especially when spacing is inadequate.
+Some states, such as Colorado, Georgia, and South Carolina have gradually adopted one or more of these letters over a course of years after previously skipping them in order to accommodate the demands of population growth and depletion of available serial combinations.

-California only uses I, O, and Q in between two other letters, for example "3TOM266".
-Uniquely, Tennessee and Texas skip all vowels; Texas also skips the letter Q.
+California only uses I, O, and Q in between two other letters, for example "7PIE123".
+Pennsylvania skips I, O, Q, and U entirely, and does not use A and E as the second letter (thus, MZZ9999 was followed by NBA0001).
+In addition to skipping I, O, Q, and U, Maryland has skipped E and F since 2023.
+New Jersey reserves the root letters T and X for trailer and commercial plates respectively.
+Tennessee and Texas skip all vowels; Texas also skips the letter Q.

 In amateur radio license plate issues, some states use a unique slashed zero character in place of the standard "0" character.
 This is mostly done due to lack of spacing between the letters and numbers.
-Iowa began using a slashed zero on its standard issue plates in 2012; Pennsylvania did so in 2025.
-Another unique aspect of Pennsylvania's license plates is that their number dies are noticeably taller and narrower than their letter dies.
+Iowa began using a slashed zero on its standard issue plates in 2012; Alaska did so in 2023 and Pennsylvania did so in 2025.
+Another unique aspect of Pennsylvania's plates is that the number dies are noticeably taller and narrower than the letter dies.
+In Colorado, the "0" dye is more rounded than the "O" dye.